 I bridge into my opponent, I pull my hips back, and I’m able to enter in with my shin.
 Basically, I’ve just reguarded.

-By reguarding from bottom cross side, you’ll be able to hit a low risk, high percentage technique for escaping bottom cross side.
+By reguarding from bottom cross side, you’ll be able to hit a low risk, high percentage technique for a Side Control escape.

 Check out what I mean here!

-Now remember, escaping bottom cross side begins as soon as my opponent gets past my knees.
+Now remember, a Side Control escape begins as soon as my opponent gets past my knees.

 I need to go and make sure that he cannot get his elbow underneath my neck and shoulder close to me; thus, controlling my neck and crushing out my jaw.

 I’m keeping him at bay with my arms, but furthermore I’m also keeping my feet on the floor, I’m moving up my hip and then I’m moving my shoulders.